RichBurman/Project_2_Football_Quiz/README.md

 - I have tested the 'Next Question' button to ensure that once clicked it loads the next question for the user on the page.

-- I have tested the 'Retry Quiz' button to ensure that once clicked it send the user to the start of the quiz, ready to start the quiz again.
+- I have tested the 'Retry the Quiz' button to ensure that once clicked it sends the user to the start of the quiz, ready to start the quiz again.

 - HTML - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)